simonjoom/Gatsby-apollo-chatkiller/README.md

 # Boilerplate for a Fullstack Gatsby-apollo-chatkiller

+This repo is a fork from https://github.com/alan345/naperg

+Just with other feature:

+- Gastby to turn your app to an universal application http://gatsbyjs.org
+- better scalable server with **Typescript**

+## server written fully in typescript - power of type with prisma.ts
 ## Authentication with roles & permissions.
 Backend & Frontend
 ## Chat with GraphQL Subscriptions
 ## UI https://materializecss.com (material-ui will be replaced fully soon)